*A dialogue on parental love and the incompleteness of utilitarianism

 Davy: Look, I have no interest in dismantling (or blowing up) utilitarianism, nor do I have an interest in dumb Star Wars metaphors.
 I am merely pointing out that in this one regard (parenting), utilitarianism does not provide a satisfactory answer.
 Please don’t infer from my argument that I believe utilitarianism is therefore fatally flawed, or that we need to trash the entire system.
 I agree that utilitarianism makes a ton of intuitive sense.

 Carlos: It does a lot more than make intuitive sense.
 It captures an urgent and non-negotiable moral need: serve the poor, offer help to people who are suffering, feed the hungry, provide shelter to those with none, embrace the stranger and the migrant and the refugee, clothe the naked.
 You make it all sound very abstract when you talk about “maximizing the good”, but it need not be.
-This is the ethics of altruism.3 Are you saying that it is actually wrong to dedicate my time to serving the poor?
+This is the ethics of altruism.
+Are you saying that it is actually wrong to dedicate my time to serving the poor?
 Is it morally incorrect to focus on maximizing the good?

 Davy: Of course not!
 I’m not saying that at all.
 I am not arguing that utilitarianism is false or immoral or fatally flawed, but only that it can’t properly explain parental love.
 When I say that I consciously choose to serve my two children instead of a hundred strangers, I’m not trying to argue that helping strangers doesn’t matter, or that it’s wrong to do so.
 I’m not trying to argue that I live a more or less ethical life than someone who spends their time serving the poor.
 I’m saying that when we look only at parental love, the standard which commands me to maximize good in the world doesn’t make sense.
 Parenting must be judged by a different standard, unless we wish to argue that parenting is immoral.

-Carlos: Which we obviously do not believe.
+Carlos: Which we obviously do not wish to do.

 Davy: Thank you, we can agree on that.